schmee/java-http-clj/README.md

 `(:require [java-http-clj.core :as http])`

 The most common HTTP methods (GET, POST, PUT, HEAD, DELETE) have a function of the same name.
-This function takes three arguments (where the last two are optional): a URL, request parameters and a map of options (described below).
+This function takes three arguments (where the last two are optional): a URL, a request and an options map (refer to [send](https://schmee.github.io/java-http-clj/java-http-clj.core.html#var-send) docs for details).

 - GET requests